ChristopherShawCodes/fight/README.md

-# Kung Fu Chicken Street Fighter 1
+# Kung Fu Street Fighter 1

-I have decided to build a fighting game and it will be called "Kung Fu Chicken Street Fighter 1"
+I have decided to build a street fighter style game where the characters have magic capabilities